qingfengxia/Cfd/README.md

 ### Prerequisites OpenFOAM related software

 #### Debian/Ubuntu
-Cfd module are now tested with Python3 on FreeCAD 0.19dev (official PPA has python3 build), pip command should be replaced with 'pip3' see more details of Prerequisites installation in *Readme.md* in *FoamCaseBuilder* folder
+Cfd module are now tested with Python3 on FreeCAD 0.19dev and FreeCAD 18.4 has Python3 build (official PPA has python3 build), in the future only Python3 will be supported. see more details of Prerequisites installation in *Readme.md* in *FoamCaseBuilder* folder

 - OpenFOAM (3.0+)  `sudo apt-get install openfoam` once repo is added/imported

 > see more [OpenFOAM official installation guide](http://openfoamwiki.net/index.php/Installation), make sure openfoam/etc/bashrc is sourced into ~/.bashrc

-- PyFoam (0.6.6+) `sudo pip install PyFoam` (see platform notes for Windows).
+- PyFoam (0.6.6+) `sudo pip3 install PyFoam` (see platform notes for Windows).
 In the future, this dependency will be removed.
-This module is Python3 compatible
+This module is Python3 compatible.

+  **If FreeCAD comes with App format,  there maybe a Python embedded inside, install the PyFoam into that Python, not the system Pyhton**,  **otherwise Cfd can not been installed inside Addon Manager!! **

 - matplotlib for residual plot (it is bundled with FreeCAD on Windows), gnuplot is not needed any longer.
-On ubuntu/debian, `sudo apt-get install python-matplotlib`
+On ubuntu/debian, `sudo apt-get install python3-matplotlib`

 - paraFoam (paraview for OpenFOAM), usually installed with OpenFoam.

 - gmsh, as it is requested by FemWorkbench, it is also used in CfdWorkbench for meshing, check the install and path setup by `which gmsh`

   **Optional packages**

 - FenicsSolver:  a wrapper to Fenics project, can be installed using pip: `pip3 install git+https://github.com/qingfengxia/FenicsSolver.git#FenicsSolver`  after install Fenics, see FenicsSolver readme for details.

 #### RHEL/Scientific Linux/Centos/Fedora: